Glossary of DBMS

 Database

 A collection of related tables that contain data stored in a uniform and standardized manner.
-The tables usually consist data for a particular application.
-For example, a school database can have students, teachers, faculty tables that contain details of the respective groups.
-The following example shows a music database with tables Artists, Albums and Ratings.
+The tables usually consist of data for a particular application.
+For example, a school database can have students, teachers, and faculty tables that contain details of the respective groups.
+The following example shows a music database with tables Artists, Albums, and Ratings.
 Database dbms

 Database Management System (DBMS)